cuu/arch-linux-arm-clockworkpi/README.md

-# Arch Linux ARM for the ClockworkPi DevTerm A06
+# Arch Linux ARM for the ClockworkPi uConsole A06

 Maintainer: Yatao Li